ibm-cloud-docs/codeengine/appdeploy-plan.md

 Every application has an *internal* system domain mapping that is visible to all components within the same {{site.data.keyword.codeengineshort}} project, but not outside of the project.
 In addition to the internal system domain mapping, you choose to make the application visible to either the *public* internet or the {{site.data.keyword.cloud_notm}} *private* network.

+For public or provate visibility, the function is exposed on an HTTPS endpoint.
+For details about the TLS certificate that is used, see [TLS certificates for {{site.data.keyword.codeengineshort}} projects](/docs/codeengine?topic=codeengine-tls-certificate).

 You can deploy your application with the following visibility levels: